-- For The relationship between the expert and the teachers was good.
+- From The relationship between the expert and the teachers was good.
 One teacher worked a bit more independently.
-All the teachers had one problem and that was the implementation of RMA with their students. - Fig. The teachers felt motivated when they saw the appreciation and the change in their students.
+All the teachers had one problem and that was the implementation of RMA with their students. - For the teachers felt motivated when they saw the appreciation and the change in their students.
 In addition to that, participation in the workshops and seminars